cygni/cygni-competence-7-databases/couchdb/README.md

 ```

 ## Views
 In CouchDB you access documents through *views*.
-The simplest predefined view is called [_all_docs][couch-api-bulk-api] and is accessible through `couch/{db}/_all_docs`.
+The simplest predefined view is called [_all_docs][couch-api-views] and is accessible through `couch/{db}/_all_docs`.
 The following request will retrieve the revision values of the first 10 documents in the 'music' database ordered by document id:

 ```
 $ curl couch/music/_all_docs?limit=10